zubinchopra/portaldocs/portal-sdk/templates/portalfx-telemetry-alerting-performance.md

 ## How do I know my extension's current configuration?

 Within kusto your configuration will be defined under a function.
-To find the function use the this [link][alerting-kusto-partner] and replace `PerfBaseline_HubsExtension` with `PerfBaseline_YOUR_EXTENSION_NAME`.
+To find the function use the this [link][alerting-kusto-partner] and replace `PerfAlert_HubsExtension` with `PerfAlert_YOUR_EXTENSION_NAME`.
 The function will only exist once you have onboarded to the alerting infrastructure.
 Or visit the tool to view a read only version of your config, again this is only available once you have onboarded.

 [alerting-onboarding]: https://aka.ms/portalfx/alerting-onboarding